KawtharE/MyStoreApp/README.md

 	});

- **The Views** of each model have two view levels, *a model view* and *a collection view*, so by defining a *template* for the model we can create the second view level just by iterating over the collection and instantiating a model view for each item.
+ **The Views** of each model have two view levels, *a model view* and *a collection view*, so by defining a *template* for the model we can create the second view level just by iterating over the collection and instantiating the model view for each item.

       // Store's Model View
       app.StoreView = Backbone.View.extend({